KMahoney/kmahoney.github.io/_posts/2020-04-07-the-high-cost-of-splitting-related-data.md

 <img style="display: block; max-width: 60%; margin: 2em auto;" src="{{ '/img/articles/split/split-plus1.png' | absolute_url }}" />

-Notice how the relationship between the tables has been pushed up from the database layer to the application layer.
+Notice how the relationship between two related tables has been pushed up from the database layer to the application layer.

 This is often detrimental to reliability, performance, correctness,